 Consider a virtual visit

-All WVU Medicine outpatient clinics are now offering video visits for most outpatient services, allowing established patients to receive care from the comfort and safety of home.
+All WVU Medicine outpatient and urgent care clinics are now offering video visits for most outpatient services, allowing established patients to receive care from the comfort and safety of home.
 Request your virtual visit by calling 855-WVU-CARE (855-988-2273) or by sending your provider a message through MyWVUChart.
-Until May 31, 2020, WVU Medicine will waive all personal pay fees, including deductibles and co-payments.
 Learn more.

 Call ahead if you feel ill